 A Home is an Asset

 For those who know me, I’m not about the ‘house of your dreams’ narrative – I am pretty objective in my approach.
-I want my clients to understand the underlying value of what they are purchasing and not let feelings get in the way.
+I want my clients to understand the underlying value of what they are purchasing and not allow emotion to override logic.

 That said, I fully acknowledge there is a powerful emotional aspect to buying a home.
 Regardless of whether it is your first, third, or even the twentieth home, each connect you to a specific period in your life.
 Selling a home feels like closing a chapter, and when you buy one, a new chapter begins.